trane-project/trane-earmaster/README.md

 This repository converts the exercises in EarMaster 7 to [Trane](https://github.com/trane-project/trane) courses.
-This is an example of how existing educational materials can be augmented with Trane.
+This is an example of how existing educational materials can easily be augmented with Trane.
+Using these courses require that you have a working copy of EarMaster 7.

 ## Building